-• District's Annual Capital Improvement Plan (CIP) supports projects that are identified in this plan update.
+District's Annual Capital Improvement Plan (CIP) supports projects that are identified in this plan update.
 The CIP is updated annually by the District and adopted by the Board of Commissioners in the fall of each year.

-- RCW 85 - Skagit County Comprehensive Flood Hazard Management Plan 1989 - Corps of Engineers Skagit County Flood Damage Reduction Study - The Disaster Mitigation Act of 2000 requires state, tribal and location governments to develop a hazard mitigation plan as a condition of receiving certain types of nonemergency disaster assistance.
+- RCW 85 - Skagit County Comprehensive Flood Hazard Management Plan 1989 - Corps of Engineers Skagit County Flood Damage Reduction Study - The Disaster Mitigation Act of 2000 requires state, tribal and location governments to develop a hazard mitigation plan as a condition of receiving certain types of non-emergency disaster assistance.
 The District's current approved Hazard Mitigation Plan Update supports the effort of this regulation and plan update.

-The assessment of the district's administrative and technical capabilities, including educational and outreach efforts, and on-going programmatic efforts are presented in Table 10-2.
+The assessment of the district's administrative and technical capabilities, including educational and outreach efforts, and on-going programmatic efforts are presented in Table 8-2.
 These are elements which support not only mitigation, but all phases of emergency management already in place that are used to implement mitigation activities and communicate hazard-related information.

-Table 10-2 Administrative and Technical Capability Staff/Personnel Resources Available (Yes/No) Department/Agency/Position Professionals trained in building or infrastructure construction practices.
+Table 8-2 Administrative and Technical Capability Staff/Personnel Resources Available (Yes/No) Department/Agency/Position Professionals trained in building or infrastructure construction practices.
 Yes District Commissioners Planners or engineers with an understanding of natural hazards.
 Yes Skagit Drainage and Irrigation Consortium/Director Staff with training in benefit/cost analysis.
 No Personnel skilled or trained in GIS or Hazus use.
 No Emergency Manager.
 Yes District Commissioners Grant writers.
 Yes Skagit Drainage and Irrigation Consortium/Director Warning Systems/Services (Reverse 9-1-1, outdoor warning signs or signals, flood or fire warning program, etc.?).
 No Hazard data and information available to public.
 No Specific equipment response plans.
 No Specific operational plans.
 No Water Shortage Contingency Plan.
-No Educati on and Outr reach

-Table 10-2 Administrative and Technical Capability Staff/Personnel Resources Available (Yes/No) Department/Agency/Position Local citizen groups or non-profit organizations focused on emergency preparedness?
+No Educati on and Outr reach Local citizen groups or non-profit organizations focused on emergency preparedness?
 No Organization focused on individuals with access and functional needs populations No Ongoing public education or information program (e.g., responsible water use, fire safety, household preparedness, environmental education) No Natural disaster or safety related school programs?
+No

-No Public-private partnership initiatives addressing disaster-related issues?
+Table 8-2 Administrative and Technical Capability Staff/Personnel Resources Available (Yes/No) Department/Agency/Position Public-private partnership initiatives addressing disaster-related issues?
 No Multi-seasonal public awareness program?
-No Other On-Going g Mitigation Efforts Hazardous Vegetation Abatement Program Yes District Commissioners Noxious Weed Eradication Program or other vegetation management No Part of maintenance plan Fire Safe Councils No Chipper program No Defensible space inspections program No Creek, stream, culvert or storm drain maintenance or cleaning program Yes District Commissioners and Skagit Drainage and Irrigation Consortium/Director Stream restoration program No Erosion or sediment control program Yes District Commissioners and Skagit Drainage and Irrigation Consortium/Director Address signage for property addresses No Staff resources to make declarations and request assistance on all PL84-99 Skagit Levees and file Corps Reports Dike District 3/ Dike District Partnership
+No Other On-Goin g Mitigation Efforts Hazardous Vegetation Abatement Program Yes District Commissioners Noxious Weed Eradication Program or other vegetation management No Part of maintenance plan Fire Safe Councils No Chipper program No Defensible space inspections program No Creek, stream, culvert or storm drain maintenance or cleaning program Yes District Commissioners and Skagit Drainage and Irrigation Consortium/Director Stream restoration program No Erosion or sediment control program Yes District Commissioners and Skagit Drainage and Irrigation Consortium/Director Address signage for property addresses No Staff resources to make declarations and request assistance on all PL84-99 Skagit Levees and file Corps Reports Dike District 3/ Dike District Partnership

-The assessment of the jurisdiction's fiscal capabilities is presented in Table 10-3.
+The assessment of the jurisdiction's fiscal capabilities is presented in Table 8-3.
 These are the financial tools or resources that could potentially be used to help fund mitigation activities.

-Table 10-3 Fiscal Capability

-Financial Resources Accessible or Eligible to Use?

-Community Development Block Grants No

-Capital Improvements Project Funding Yes

-Authority to Levy Taxes for Specific Purposes Yes

-User Fees for Water, Sewer, Gas or Electric Service No

-Incur Debt through General Obligation Bonds Yes

-Incur Debt through Special Tax Bonds Yes
+Table 8-3 Fiscal Capability Financial Resources Accessible or Eligible to Use?
+Community Development Block Grants No Capital Improvements Project Funding Yes Authority to Levy Taxes for Specific Purposes Yes User Fees for Water, Sewer, Gas or Electric Service No Incur Debt through General Obligation Bonds Yes Incur Debt through Special Tax Bonds Yes

+Table 8-3 Fiscal Capability

+Accessible or

+Financial Resources Eligible to Use?

 Incur Debt through Private Activity Bonds No

 Withhold Public Expenditures in Hazard-Prone Areas No

 State Sponsored Grant Programs Yes

 Development Impact Fees for Homebuyers or Developers No

 Other